-In a food processor, add 1 1/2 cups oats (~6 oz / 175 g) and process until it’s the consistency of a fine powder.
+In a food processor, add 1 1/2 cups oats (150 g) and process until it’s the consistency of a fine powder.
 Add cinnamon, cardamom, salt, baking powder, baking soda and arrowroot powder.
 Pulse until blended.
 Empty mixture into a large bowl.
 Add remaining 3/4 cup oats (whole) and stir to combine.

 Pour wet ingredients into dry.
-Gently fold the batter until mostly combined.
-Stop when there's about 1/4 of the dry ingredients still visible.
+Fold the batter until all but ~1/4 of the dry ingredients are visible.
 Add grated carrot, grated apple, cranberries, walnut and coconut.
-Mix everything just combined and there's no longer any oat flour visible.
+Mix everything just combined and there's no longer any flour visible.

-Transfer batter into lightly greased muffin tins, filling each tin until slightly heaping.
-Bake for ~35 minutes, until the tops are golden brown and a toothpick inserted into the muffin comes out clean.
+Transfer batter into lined muffin tins, filling each tin until heaping.
+Use your fingers to shape the top of the muffins into smooth, round domes (see note below).
+Sprinkle with a bit of extra oats for garnish.
+Bake for 35-40 minutes, until a toothpick inserted into the muffin comes out clean.
 Allow muffins to cool for 10-15 minutes before removing from the pan.
 Place on a baking rack to cool completely.